-These poor postures distort the alignment of bones, cause chronic muscle tightness, and will eventually lead to reduced vital lung capacity, increased fatigue, reduced blood and oxygen to the brain, limited range of motion, stiffness of joints, and various pain syndromes.
-With all this comes diminished mental alertness, and decreased productivity at work.
+These poor postures distort bones' alignment, cause chronic muscle tightness, and eventually lead to reduced vital lung capacity, increased fatigue, reduced blood and oxygen to the brain, limited range of motion, stiffness of joints, and various pain syndromes.
+With all this comes diminished mental alertness and decreased productivity at work.

 According to the Nobel Laureate Dr. Roger Sperry, “the more mechanically distorted a person is, the less energy is available for thinking, metabolism, and healing.”

 An increase in the rate of aging with poor posture

 The most immediate problem with poor posture is that it creates a lot of chronic muscle tension.
 The muscles, instead of the bones, must support the weight of the head and upper body.
 This effect becomes more pronounced the further your posture deviates from your body’s center of balance.
 The muscles become increasingly starved of blood and oxygen and become more fibrotic as they lose their elasticity.

 Typically the person will start to complain of shoulder pain and increasingly a stiff neck.
 What happens is the rate of aging increases in these areas as degenerative changes accelerate.
 This increase in aging is not a good thing, and a healthy change must be implemented.

 Correcting bad posture must be approached in two areas:

 The first is by eliminating as much “bad” stress from your body as possible.
 This will include all the factors, habits, or stressors that cause your body to deviate from your structural center or balance.
 This could be a poorly adjusted workstation, car seat, even from carrying too much weight around in a heavy handbag or backpack.